 To further assess the root cause of your problem you will receive an in-office CT scan.
-A board-certified physician will immediately review the results with you and discuss how ADVENT can alleviate any nasal obstructions that may be causing your snoring or sleep apnea.
+Your provider will immediately review the results with you and discuss how ADVENT can alleviate any nasal obstructions that may be causing your snoring or sleep apnea.

 Your Physician will provide the best approach to your treatment plan to address the areas of concerns.
 If it is determined blocked sinus passageways are contributing to your sleep concerns, he/she may recommend a simple, in-office procedure or medical management.
 A Treatment Coordinator will schedule any procedures and answer any insurance questions you have.